microsoft/azure-bidding-and-auction-services-demo/README.md

 ./scripts/run.sh
 ```

-This runs the KMS docker container, and the Bidding and Auction servers.
+This runs the KMS and the Bidding and Auction servers.
 While this is running you can issue requests in a second terminal.

 ### Issuing Requests
 You can issue requests with [request.sh](scripts/request.sh).